aria1th/litematica-printer/README.md

 ## Credits
 Masa is the writer of the actual litematica mod and allowed all of this to be possible.

 Andrews is the one who made the litematica printer implimentation, EatMyVenom converted it to mixin.

+Jensvh first ported printer to 1.17.

-AngelBottomless, completed AccurateBlockPlacement and Redstone Orders / Fake rotations.
+AngelBottomless, continued work and completed AccurateBlockPlacement and Redstone Orders / Fake rotations.

 ## License